‘The Phantom of the Opera’ to close on Broadway next year

 The closing of “Phantom” would mean the longest running show crown would go to “Chicago,” which started in 1996.
 “The Lion King” is next, having begun performances in 1997.

 Broadway took a pounding during the pandemic, with all theaters closed for more than 18 months.
-Breaking even usually requires a steady stream of tourists, especially to “Phantom.”
+Some of the most popular shows — “Hamilton,” “The Lion King” and “Wicked” — have rebounded well, but other shows have struggled.
+Breaking even usually requires a steady stream of tourists, especially for “Phantom” and visitors to the city haven’t returned to pre-pandemic levels.